gethuman/pancakes/README.md

 pancakes
 ========

+**NOTE**: This library is still under development and is not ready for use in the wild yet.
+Stay tuned.

 Pancakes is a high-level, full-stack JavaScript framework.
 It was designed with the following goals in mind:

 1. **SEO** - Ability to pre-render content on the server, even for Single Page Apps.
 No need for PhantomJS or Fragment Spec hacks.